Ground rent – what is it ?

 d.
 The consequences for the leaseholder should they neglect to pay the ground rent.

-It is not uncommon for a ground rent to be a nominal amount of few pounds a year.
+It is not uncommon for a ground rent to be a nominal amount of few pounds a year, or even nil.
 This level of ground rent is commonly referred to as a ‘peppercorn rent’.

 When should ground rent be paid?